emfjson/emfjson-jackson/README.md

 [EMF](http://www.eclipse.org/emf) Binding for JSON. [![Build Status](https://secure.travis-ci.org/ghillairet/emfjson.png)](http://travis-ci.org/ghillairet/emfjson)

-JSON binding for EMF (Eclipse Modeling Framework) models, that allows serialization and deserialization of EMF Resources in a specific JSON format.
+JSON binding for EMF (Eclipse Modeling Framework) models, that allows serialization and deserialization of EMF Resources in JSON.

 This is how a model looks like in JSON format.